NamelessRom/android_device_oppo_find7/README.md

-Device tree for Oppo N1 (CyanogenMod Edition!)
+Device tree for Oppo Find7

-Copyright 2013, The CyanogenMod Project
+Copyright 2014, The CyanogenMod Project